2twenity/Speckle2Graph/README.md

 Currently we support Neo4j only.

 # Key Features
-- Convert BIM models to Neo4j graph databases in 3 lines of code
+- Convert BIM models to Neo4j graph databases in a few lines of code
 - Support for Revit models via Speckle
 - Preserves model relationships and hierarchies
 - Extensible for custom ontologies